Rel1cx/eslint-react/docs/rules/jsx/no-misused-comment-in-textnode.md

 }
 ```

+## Rule Options

+This rule has no options.

 ## Legitimate uses

 It's possible you may want to legitimately output comment start characters (`//` or `/*`) in a JSX text node.
 In which case, you can do the following: